 If you need emergency medical help anywhere in Israel, call 101 from any phone.

-Other than that, just have fun!
-Visiting the Dead Sea is a unique experience so make the most of it.
-The water of the Dead Sea is like nothing you’ll ever experience.
-It doesn’t even feel like water!
+Other than that, have fun!
+Visiting the Dead Sea is a unique experience, so make the most of it.
+The water of the Dead Sea is like nothing you'll ever experience.
+It doesn't even feel like water!
 For some reason, all of that salt makes the water feel oily.

 What else is there to see around the Dead Sea?

-The most important places to visit around the Dead Sea are
+The most important places to visit around the Dead Sea area are:

 - Ein Gedi Nature Reserve